NEW! Updated guidance and application deadline

 - organisations that have previously only received funding from us for project grants of £10,000 and under

-- organisations that have already accepted emergency funding from another National Lottery distributor.
+- organisations that have already accepted emergency funding from another National Lottery distributor, unless you can make a clear case that each grant is needed to cover distinct activity relevant to each distributor.
 As part of our focus on maximising the impact of National Lottery Good Causes investment in communities, organisations that have been funded by different National Lottery funders should, in the first instance, choose the most relevant fund and apply only to them.

 - past grantees that have been awarded a grant for a specific one-off acquisition of portable heritage, for example, a painting